sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 curl -i localhost:3000
 ```

-**Exercise 1:** With your buddy, modify our server file to send back a string of html that has an h1 that says 'Hello World!'.
+**Exercise 1:** With your buddy, modify our server file to send back a string of HTML that has an `h1` heading that says 'Hello World!'.
 Clone [this](https://github.com/sf-wdi-17/simple-server) repo and change into the directory.

 **Think About:** Right now our entire website is a single page.
 No matter what url we try to go to, we always get the exact same thing.
-It doesn't matter if we go to [http://localhost:3000/](http://localhost:3000/) or [http://localhost:3000/abcdefg](http://localhost:3000/abcdefg), we always send back the same exact thing. **How could we solve this problem?**
+It doesn't matter if we go to [http://localhost:3000/](http://localhost:3000/) or [http://localhost:3000/abcdefg](http://localhost:3000/abcdefg), our server always sends back the same exact thing. **How could we solve this problem?**

-While we could build a web app entirely from scratch, we'd only be making more work for ourselves; we'd be reinventing the wheel and we don't want to do that.
+One way to do that would be to build all the components for a web app entirely from scratch.
+But we'd only be making more work for ourselves; we'd be reinventing the wheel and we don't want to do that!

 ###Queue in Web Frameworks
-A web framework a peice of software that is designed to support the development of dynamic websites, web applications, and other web services.
+A web framework a piece of software designed to support the development of dynamic websites, web applications, and other web services.
 The goal of a framework is to reduce the overhead associated with common activities performed when building a web app.

 In short, a framework is a bunch of code that makes developing web apps dramatically easier.